Hasbro: Hassenfeld Brothers

-Three Polish-Jewish brothers, Herman, Hillel, and Henry Hassenfeld, founded Hassenfeld Brothers in Providence, Rhode Island, in 1923, a company selling textile remnants.
+Three Polish-Jewish brothers, Herman, Hillel, and Henry Hassenfeld, founded Hassenfeld Brothers in Providence, Rhode Island, in late 1923, a company selling textile remnants.
 Over the next two decades, the company expanded to produce pencil cases and school supplies.
-In 1926, Hassenfeld Brothers was incorporated; Hillel left for another textile business while Henry took charge of the corporation.
-They began making their own pencils when their pencil supplier began making pencil cases as well.
+On January 8, 1926, Hassenfeld Brothers was incorporated in Rhode Island; Hillel left for another textile business while Henry took charge of the corporation.
+They began making their own pencils after their pencil supplier began making pencil cases as well.

 Hassenfeld Brothers produced modeling clay and then doctor and nurse kits as their first toys, and they became primarily a toy company by 1942.
 Hillel died in 1943 and Henry Hassenfeld became CEO, while his son Anthony Merrill became president.
 The company entered the plastic fields during World War II to support its toy line.
+The Hassenfeld brothers, immigrants from Ulanów, Poland, also spent the war years helping to rescue and employ fellow Jews from Ulanów; Jacob Klapper, a Holocaust survivor born in Ulanów, recalled being told when he arrived in the United States that Hassenfeld Brothers would employ any survivor from Ulanów, no questions asked.
 Hassenfeld Brothers' first popular toy was Mr. Potato Head, which the company purchased from George Lerner in 1952.
 In 1954, the company became a Disney major licensee.

 In 1960, Henry died and Merrill took over the parent company, and his older brother Harold ran the pencil-making business of Empire Pencil.
 Hassenfeld Brothers expanded to Canada with Hassenfeld Brothers (Canada) Ltd. in 1961.

+In 1962, Hasbro purchased the former Potter & Johnston manufacturing company building on Newport Avenue in Pawtucket, Rhode Island.
+The Pawtucket plant facilities were eventually expanded to over 300,000 square feet.

 In 1963 the company introduced Flubber, but reports of sore throats and rashes from the product and knock-offs prompted an investigation by the Food and Drug Administration and a voluntary recall by Hassenfeld Brothers.
 The company was approached in 1963 to license a toy based on The Lieutenant, which they turned down because they did not want to be tied to a possibly short-lived television series.
 Instead, Hassenfeld Brothers produced the G.I.
 Joe toy in 1964 which they termed an "action figure" in order to market it to boys who wouldn't want to play with dolls.
 In 1964 and 1965, G.I.
 Joe accounted for two-thirds of Hassenfeld's sales.